Why Do They Persist in Preaching the Gospel Despite Persecution?

-Why do Christians persist in preachingdespite persecution?
+Why do Christians persist in spreadingdespite persecution?
 Many people don’t understand this.
 In the past, I also felt confused: There are hundreds of thousands of preachers all over the world.
 No matter what persecutions and tribulations, or hardships and dangers they face, they never stop preaching the gospel.
 What is the strength that makes wave upon wave of them move courageously forward?
 Not until I became a Christian did I come to know the answer.

-Every time God comes to work, He needs us Christians to preach His gospel, so preaching the gospel is our lifelong mission.
+Every time God comes to work, He needs us Christians to spread His gospel, so preaching the gospel is our lifelong mission.
 The gospel of the Age of Grace was spread to the ends of the earth by all the disciples and apostles of the Lord Jesus, and has been promulgated to this very day.
 Similarly, the gospel of the Lordin the last days also needs to be spread and witnessed by us Christians, so that all of mankind can return before God’s throne and gain His salvation of the last days.